mistersmee/android_device_motorola_cebu/README.md

 lunch omni_cebu-eng
 mka -jX recoveryimage
 ```
-Note: 'X' in `mka -jX recoveryimage` is the number of cores your processor has, as an example, a qaud-core processor would have `mka -j4 recoveryimage`, as the command.
+Note: 'X' in `mka -jX recoveryimage` is the number of cores your processor has.
+For example, a qaud-core processor would have `mka -j4 recoveryimage`, as the command.

 ### Copyright
  ```